scrumroyal/feedback/README.md

-# ScrumRoyal Feedback
-Feedback and bug reports
+# ScrumRoyal: Feedback and Bug Reports

 Please create a new issue